 Green gap between Harbledown and Canterbury Description There is no green space between Harbledown and Canterbury.
 The two have already started to coalesce.
 Existing settlement identity and pattern Harbledown Harbledown is a Local Service Centre with most of the development adjacent to the Canterbury Urban Area.
 Further west through the settlement it changes to road facing development only.
 Includes part of Harbledown Conservation Area.
 Canterbury The identity of this section of Canterbury urban area is densely built up with a housing estate type layout.
 Landscape character Urban area with no green space separating the two settlements.

 Visual Character N/A as the two settlements have started to coalesce.
 Any planning permissions or Local Plan policy conflicts No green gap between the two settlement boundaries.
 Gap extent N/A Boundary Defensible No clear distinction between the two settlements.
-Potential for enhancement N/A Recommendation To not designate a green gap.
+Potential for enhancement N/A Outcome The areas of search between Harbledown and Canterbury, based on this technical assessment, would be considered as a potential weak green gap.
 No clear green gap space between the two settlements.